 Make Time: 2 Hours (Plus Drying Time)

-Step 1: Download and print the Wes Anderson Guess Who file.
+Step 1: Download and print the Wes Anderson Guess Who file – you can get the download at the end of this post.
 You’ll need two sets of each page.

 Step 2: Cut your wood.
 If you don’t have a saw, you can take your wood to a local hardware store and they will make cuts for you.
 Cut the craft plywood to two pieces that are each 12″ x 14″.
 Cut the basswood strip to four small pieces that are each 3″.